relativitydev/relativity-trace-documentation/docs/administrator_guide/enrichment/data_transforms.md

      Common document errors include trying to cleanse documents that are not emails OR the email headers do not contain all required properties.
 See Considerations section for required email header properties.
      {: .info}

+     Emails that contain mobile headers (e.g. On Jan 1, 2021 12:00PM, John Doe <john.doe@domain.com> wrote:) are currently not supported and if included in an email will cause the status to be `Warning - Document Error`.
+Support for this header format will be supported in the future.
+     {: .warn}

      ![cleansing-status-outcome](media/data_transforms/cleansing-status-and-error-outcome.png)